Language:

 The platform must satisfy the following:

-• Adequate equipment and training is provided to protect workers’ health and safety from task-specific risks.[7]
+1. Adequate equipment and training are provided to protect workers’ health and safety from task-specific risks.[7]
 These should be implemented at no additional cost to the worker.

 2.2 - Ensures safe working conditions and a safety net (one additional point)

-Platform workers are vulnerable to the possibility of abruptly losing their income as the result of unexpected or external circumstances, such as sickness or injury.
-Most countries provide a social safety net to ensure workers don’t experience sudden poverty due to circumstances outside their control.
+Platform workers are vulnerable to the possibility of abruptly losing their income as the result of unexpected or external circumstances, such as, for example, sickness, or parenthood.
+Most countries provide a social safety net to ensure workers don’t experience sudden poverty due to circumstances outside their control.[8]
 However, platform workers usually don’t qualify for protections such as sick pay, because of their independent contractor status.
 In recognition of the fact that most workers are dependent on income they earn from platform work, platforms should ensure that workers are compensated for loss of income due to inability to work.
 In addition, platforms must minimise the risk of sickness and injury even when all the basic steps have been taken.

 The platform must satisfy ALL of the following: